Germany freezes Nord Stream 2 gas project as Ukraine crisis deepens | Headlines

 Germany freezes Nord Stream 2 gas project as Ukraine crisis deepens

-"This a huge change for German foreign policy with massive implications for energy security and Berlin's broader position towards Moscow," said Marcel Dirsus, non-resident fellow at Kiel University's Institute for Security Policy.
 "It suggests that Germany is actually serious about imposing tough costs on Russia."
 'TRUE LEADERSHIP' Washington welcomed Scholz's announcement, saying it had been in close consultation with the German government overnight.
+Ukrainian Foreign Minister Dmytro Kuleba tweeted his approval.

 - Country: